Favorite Blueberry Muffins

 2. In a large bowl, whisk together flour, 1 Tbsp sugar, baking powder, and salt.
 Add both milks and oil to flour mixture.
 Stir with a fork until just combined.
 Over mixing = dense muffins.

-3. Place 1/2 cup / 100g sugar in a bowl or container with lid.
-Scoop out roughly one tsp of dough (you can use a teaspoon or just eye it), and plop in the sugar, rounding into a ball shape with your palms if need be.
+3. Place 1/2 cup / 100g sugar in a bowl or container with a lid.
+Scoop out roughly one tsp of dough, round into a ball shape with your palms, and plop into the sugar,.
 Repeat until you have an even layer of balls in the sugar.
-Place on lid and gently shake to coat with sugar, or just shake/toss the balls in the sugar until covered.
+Place on lid and gently shake to coat with sugar.
 Place sugar-coated balls in muffin pan, about six in each cup.
 Repeat scooping, rolling, and sugar-coating with remaining dough.

 4. In a small bowl, whisk together melted butter, brown sugar, and cinnamon.
-Divide and pour/scoop evenly over each muffin.
+Pour evenly over each muffin.
 Place muffin pan on a baking sheet and bake for 17-19 minutes, or until lightly golden-brown and they no longer look doughy.

 5. Remove from oven and allow to cool at least 15 minutes before removing from pan so they don't fall apart.
 Run a knife around the edge of each muffin to loosen.